onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Release Guidelines.rst

 Optionally, you can download the staged Docker images, and make sure everything is correct, before releasing them.

-You can use the Docker tag you copied from Jenkins and download this Docker image:
+You can use the Docker tag you copied from Jenkins (from step 6 of the "Prepare to Release the Docker Images" section) and download this Docker image:

 .. code:: bash

   docker pull nexus3.onap.org:10001/onap/appc-image:<image tag from Jenkins>
   docker pull nexus3.onap.org:10001/onap/appc-cdt-image:<image tag from Jenkins>

 Release the Docker Images
 -------------------------

 1. Open your local copy of the appc/deployment repository.
 Go to the "releases" directory.
 2. Copy one of the existing release files in that directory.
-Rename the file with the version number that you are releasing, followed by the text "-container".
+Rename the new file with the version number that you are releasing, followed by the text "-container".
 3. Open the new file.

+   a.
 Update the "container_release_tag:" with the version number that you are releasing.

-   a.
+   b.
 Update the "log_dir:" with the Jenkins appc-deployment-maven-docker-stage-master job number that built the staging
       images (from step 4 of the "Prepare to Release the Docker Images" section).
-   b.
+   c.
 Update the "ref:" with the git commit id of the Gerrit review where you made the "stage-docker-release" comment.
       (from step 2 of the "Prepare to Release the Docker Images" section).
-   c.
+   d.
 Under the "containers:" section, update both "version:" with the image tag from Jenkins (from step 6 of the
       "Prepare to Release the Docker Images" section).

 4. Commit and push this new file to Gerrit.
 You can use a commit title like "Add 1.7.1 container release file" or something similar.
 5. Once this change is merged in Gerrit, the appc-image and appc-cdt-image Docker images will be released in Nexus 3